 2.2.6.
-Sex or Gender Discrimination and Sexual Misconduct (Title IX)
+Sex Discrimination and Sexual Misconduct

-CEA CAPA is committed to equity in all educational programs and activities without sex or gender discrimination and sexual misconduct (including but not limited to sexual assault, sexual harassment, and sexual violence).
-Therefore, CEA CAPA prohibits sex or gender discrimination and sexual misconduct as defined below.
-CEA CAPA supports compliance with the U.S. Department of Education's Title IX of the Education Amendments of 1972 while participants are active members of the CEA CAPA community.
+CEA CAPA is committed to equity in all educational programs and activities without sex discrimination and sexual misconduct (including but not limited to sexual assault, sexual harassment, and sexual violence).
+Therefore, CEA CAPA prohibits sex discrimination and sexual misconduct as defined below.